-- internal traffic with its origin, route and destination entirely within inland waters, usually carried by vessels only suitable for operation on inland waterways; - traffic entering inland waterways from sea in vessels from other UK ports and travelling inland; - traffic entering inland waterways to or from foreign coastal or inland ports or offshore operations and travelling inland. - 2.8.
-Many types of cargo can be carried on inland waterways but costs of cargo handling influence competitiveness.
-Dry and liquid bulk cargoes are typically important as they can be loaded and discharged efficiently, although the increased use of containerisation means that, where waterways can accommodate vessels carrying containers, most types of goods can be carried competitively, including perishable goods requiring refrigeration. - 2.9.
+- 2.9.
 With properly managed waterways, waterborne transport is as reliable as other modes and therefore suitable for the 'just-in-time' approach often adopted in modern supply chains. - 2.10.
-UK Government policy on waterways is to encourage transfer of freight from road to water where this is practical, economic and environmentally desirable7 and to encourage effective use of the planning process to achieve this8.
-Government policy on ports9 recognises that coastal shipping and inland waterways may be viable for certain flows to and from ports and states that use of inland waterways for the movement of goods to and from the port should be considered.
+UK Government policy on waterways is to encourage transfer of freight from road to water where this is practical, economically viable and environmentally desirable6 and to encourage effective use of the planning process to achieve this7.
+Planning delays and planners' failure to implement this policy are principal factors that inhibit the development of water freight and dealing with this must be a focus of efforts to develop and increase water freight in the UK.
+Government policy on ports8 recognises that coastal shipping and inland waterways freight transport can be viable for certain flows to and from ports and states that use of inland waterways for the movement of goods to and from the port must be considered.